coherence-community/coherence-demo/README.md

 The demonstration uses AngularJS 1.7.5, Bootstrap 3.3.4, and a number of other frameworks.
 The UI interacts with Coherence using the REST API.

 > Note: This demonstration uses the [Coherence Community Edition](https://github.com/oracle/coherence) and
-> as a consequence the commercial-only feature "Federation" is only available if you compile using the `-P grid-edition` profile.
+> as a consequence the commercial-only feature "Federation" is only available if you include the `-P grid-edition` option for all Maven commands.
+> Click [here](#run-the-demonstration-using-coherence-grid-edition) if you wish to run using Coherence Grid Edition.

 ## Table of Contents